richpeck/exception_handler/README.md

 	#config/environments/development.rb
 	config.consider_all_requests_local = false # true

-You should change this setting as soon as you find
+You should change this setting if you wish to test your styling in development mode.
+Please note **it should be temporary**

 --